auth0/docs/articles/architecture-scenarios/implementations/server-api/api-implementation-nodejs.md

 ## 3. Check the Client permissions

-In this step we will add to our implementation the ability to check if the client has permissions (i.e. `scope`) to use our endpoint in order to upload a timesheet.
+In this step we will add to our implementation the ability to check if the client has permissions (or `scope`) to use our endpoint in order to upload a timesheet.
 In particular we want to ensure that the token has the correct scope, which is `batch:upload`.

 In order to do this we will make use of the `express-jwt-authz` Node.js package, so go ahead and add that to your project: